-In vitro fertilization (IVF) is the most complex of the assisted reproduction techniques that are used to treat infertility and help with the conception of a child.
-During IVF treatment, a number of different protocols can be used for the stimulation of the ovaries and the creation of multiple follicles instead of just one that is the case during a natural menstrual cycle.
-Then ovulation induction takes place and the mature eggs are collected from the ovaries 36 hours later during a procedure called oocyte retrieval.
-The eggs are fertilized by sperm in an embryological laboratory.
-Then the fertilized eggs (embryos) are transferred in the uterus, two, three or five days later.
+In vitro fertilization (IVF) is the most complex of the assisted reproduction techniques that are used to treat infertility and assist conception.
+During an IVF treatment, a number of different protocols can be used for the stimulation of the ovaries and the creation of multiple follicles instead of just one that occurs during a natural menstrual cycle.
+Following follicle tracking via regular ultrasounds and when the number and size of follicles permits a trigger injection is given and the mature eggs are collected from the ovaries 36 hours later during a procedure called oocyte retrieval (egg collection).
+The oocytes are then fertilized by the sperm in the embryology laboratory.
+Subsequently the fertilized eggs (embryos) are allowed to grow in the lab and are transferred in the uterus 2,3 or 5 days later.
 A cycle of IVF takes about two weeks and is the most effective form of assisted reproduction.
-The procedure can be done using the female partner’s own eggs and male partner’s own sperm or it may involve eggs, sperm or embryos from a known or anonymous donor.
+The procedure can be done using the female partner’s own eggs and male partner’s own sperm or it may involve eggs, sperm or embryos from an anonymous donor.

 IVF is often offered as a primary treatment for infertility in women around or past the age of 40 with no other infertility factors due to the higher success rates compared to other assisted reproduction techniques.

 However IVF is indicated when there are certain medical conditions.
-It may be the only option in cases of:
+It may be the only or optimal option in cases of:

 * Fallopian tube damage or blockage or previous tubal sterilization.